 - 1 pound small white button mushrooms, cleaned and stems trimmed

 - 1/3 cup freshly squeezed lemon juice (from 2 medium lemons)

-- 6 tablespoons finely chopped Italian parsley leaves
+- 6 tablespoons finely chopped fresh Italian parsley leaves

 - 2 teaspoons kosher salt